The First Impression Problem: Internal Bias Triggers Overthinking in Reasoning Models: Introduction

-Through careful examination, we find the internal bias of reasoning models is one important reason for their overthinking.
-Our hypothesis is: reasoning models tend to form a rough guess about the answer before engaging in the reasoning process; when there is a conflict between the reasoning outcome and the guess, the models will get into a state of excessive reflection.
-Since the guess is formed before engaging in the actual reasoning, it is usually different from the actual answer, especially when the reasoning problem is more complex.
-Thus we refer to it as \textbf{internal bias} (as illustrated in Figure \ref{fig:internalbiasexamples}~\footnote{All responses in these examples are generated by DeepSeek-R1 (2025/01/20).
-The complete model responses and details of internal bias detection can be found in Appendix~\ref{caseStudyFullResponse} and \ref{app:estimatedRange}.}).
+We identify the internal bias of reasoning models as one important reason for their overthinking.
+Our hypothesis is twofold: first, upon encountering a problem, the model forms a preliminary and intuitive guess, before engaging in formal reasoning; second, when this initial guess conflicts with the outcome of deliberate reasoning, the model is more likely to enter a state of excessive reflection.
+We refer to this guess as an \textbf{internal bias}, to emphasize that it may not be explicitly output by the model, and is not derived from rigorous reasoning but originates solely from the input question.
+This entire process is illustrated in Figure \ref{fig:internalbiasexamples}~\footnote{All responses in these examples are generated by DeepSeek-R1 (2025/01/20).
+The complete model responses and details of internal bias detection can be found in Appendix~\ref{caseStudyFullResponse} and \ref{app:estimatedRange}.}.

 Extensive statistical experiments across different model families (DeepSeek \citep{deepseekai2025deepseekv3technicalreport}, Qwen \citep{qwen2025qwen25technicalreport}), model sizes (14B, 32B and 671B), downstream tasks (character operations, logical reasoning and mathematical reasoning) and questioning languages (English and Chinese) consistently demonstrate that internal bias has a widespread influence on reasoning behavior.
 Specifically, the greater a model's internal bias deviates from its reasoning result, the more likely it is to engage in excessive reflection.
-In extreme cases, this tendency can even give rise to parroting behavior \citep{xu2022learningbreakloopanalyzing}.
+In extreme cases, this tendency can even lead to the parroting behavior \citep{xu2022learningbreakloopanalyzing}.

+To establish a causal link between internal bias and overthinking in reasoning models, we propose two counterfactual validations: a reasoning trajectory intervention and a bias injection.
+The first intervention removes the input question after the model generates an answer during its reasoning steps, forcing it to decide whether to continue reasoning based solely on its own past reasoning steps, thereby preventing the reactivation of input-dependent biases.
+This intervention reduces redundant reasoning length by 31\% to 53\% across both synthetic simple tasks and complex logical and mathematical reasoning benchmarks, while largely maintaining or even improving accuracy, indicating that the reduced reasoning steps are largely redundant.
+The second intervention, bias injection, deliberately manipulates the model’s internal bias through controlled training signals, demonstrating that erroneous biases exacerbate overthinking, whereas accurate ones suppress it.